Phendimetrazine: Pharmacology

-Phendimetrazine functions as a prodrug of phenmetrazine; approximately 30 percent of an oral dose is converted into it.
+Phendimetrazine functions as a prodrug of phenmetrazine; approximately 30% of an oral dose is converted into it.
 Phendimetrazine can essentially be thought of as an extended-release formulation of phenmetrazine with less potential for abuse.
-Phendimetrazine is an anorectic drug which acts as a norepinephrine-dopamine releasing agent (NDRA).
+Phendimetrazine is an anorectic drug which acts as a norepinephrine–dopamine releasing agent (NDRA).

 As an amphetamine congener, its structure incorporates the backbone of methamphetamine, a potent CNS stimulant.
 While the addition of an N-methyl group to amphetamine significantly increases its potency and bioavailability, methylation of phenmetrazine renders the compound virtually inactive.
 However, phendimetrazine is a prodrug for phenmetrazine which acts as the active metabolite.
 Phendimetrazine possesses preferable pharmacokinetics over phenmetrazine as a therapeutic agent because its metabolization by demethylases produces a more steady and prolonged exposure of active drug within the body.
 This decreases abuse potential as the peak blood-concentration of active phenmetrazine that's produced from a single dose of phendimetrazine is lower than a single therapeutically equivalent dose of phenmetrazine.

-Indicated as a short-term secondary treatment for exogenous obesity, phendimetrazine immediate-release 35mg tablets are typically consumed one hour before meals, not to exceed three doses daily.
-Phendimetrazine is also manufactured as a 105mg extended-release capsule for once daily dosing, typically consumed 30 to 60 minutes before a morning meal.
-Whereas the immediate-release formulation has a maximum daily dosage of 210mg (6 tablets), the extended-release capsules have a maximum daily dosage of 105mg (one capsule).
+Indicated as a short-term secondary treatment for exogenous obesity, phendimetrazine immediate-release 35 mg tablets are typically consumed one hour before meals, not to exceed three doses daily.
+Phendimetrazine is also manufactured as a 105 mg extended-release capsule for once daily dosing, typically consumed 30 to 60 minutes before a morning meal.
+Whereas the immediate-release formulation has a maximum daily dosage of 210 mg (6 tablets), the extended-release capsules have a maximum daily dosage of 105 mg (one capsule).